delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ### **Another Interesting Result from R/Jobs**:

 Doing the same analysis for r/Jobs, I found that the 2020 presence wasn't as strong in the Top 1000 posts of all time as it was on R/Careerguidance.
 However, 2020 still appeared more in the Top 1000 list than any other year.
+The answer to the research question was still a *yes*.

 In fact, *393* of the posts in the Top 1000 were from 2020, *308* were from 2019, *157* were from 2018, *41* were from 2017, and *35* were from 2016.